ItalyPaleAle/francis/docs/content/workflows/compensation.md

 ---
 title: "Compensation"
 weight: 40
-description: "Undoing what already succeeded, in reverse order"
+description: "Rolling back a workflow and undoing its actions"
 ---

-A **compensation** is a per-step callback that undoes the effect of a task that completed successfully.
+A compensation is a per-step callback that undoes the effect of a task that completed successfully.
 When the workflow cannot finish, the work it already did is rolled back.

 ```go
 workflow.Step("charge",